top of page

 • Reformatted: Problem-Solving Essay (PSE) is now "Math or Science Problem Solving Essay"

-• Removed: Application Fee and increased GPA minimum to 3.5 and requires 3+ honors courses, with honors level Math & Science).
+• Increased GPA minimum to 3.5 and requires 3+ honors courses, with honors level Math & Science).

 • Only 2 honors courses are required for students whom Fairfax County has identified as a "Young Scholar."